icebert04/icebert04.github.io/_posts/2019-7-9-public-school-students-are-our-future.md

 Catching up with the local farmers and eating some of their fresh produce.
 And taking a glimpse of the sunset at the beach before calling it a day.

 Another thing that I take pleasure doing is going to a Public School.
 Whenever I get the chance, I bring my niece (daughter of my sister-in-law) Jillian to school.
 Whenever I'm inside their campus, I don't leave the premises like most of the parents and guardians whose main purpose is to escort their kids to school.
 I stay behind and eager to observe all the activities that are going on in that school.
-The one thing that I got an eyeful of is that most of the students have one thing in common... all of them have this positive "Energy".
+The one thing that I got an eyeful of is that most of the students have one thing in common... all of them have this positive **"Energy"**.
 They are full of life, active and oozing with optimism.

 My niece Jillian (picture on extreme left) is 7 years of age.
 All of her batchmates are all energetic and have a ceaseless power that never runs out of battery.